Read the following and become a better business buyer!

 ASK YOUR BROKER!

-When you have questions (and everyone does) please email or call your broker!
+When you have questions (and everyone does) please email or call Ed Smith!
 Don’t get opinions from websites, relatives, friends and neighbors.
 They are well meaning but they just don’t know business brokerage.
-I do this for a living and they don’t!
-It is NOT like when you or they bought a house.
-When negotiating, remember, with friends and relatives, when you are buying you are spending too much and when you are selling you are selling for too little.
+I do this as a fulltime career and they don’t!
+Buying a business is NOT like when you or they bought a house.
+When negotiating, remember with friends and relatives when you are buying you are spending too much and when you are selling you are selling for too little.
 Discuss this with Ed Smith Business Broker.
+Call 702-274-7320 or email email@example.com.

 WHEN NEGOTIATING PRICE

-WHEN NEGOTIATING PRICE between buyers and sellers, it is better to be less particular about an exact sales price number versus an approximate price range.
-Remember, with businesses, sales prices vary much more that they do with home purchases and there are basically no comps (aka comparable sales)!
-Plus the extra money that might be required to complete the sale will likely be returned in cash flow to you by the business sooner or later.
+When negotiating price between buyers and sellers, it is better to be less particular about an exact sales price number versus an approximate price range.
+Remember with businesses, sales prices vary much more than they do with home purchases and there are basically no comps! (aka comparable sales) Plus, the extra money that might be required to complete the sale will likely be returned in cash flow to you by the business sooner or later.
+Very reasonably price listings due to a motivated seller shouldn’t be over negotiated as you are not the only buyer reviewing that attractively priced business and the chance of loosing it to another buyer while you try to squeeze out a few more dollars from the seller, then another buy comes in and grabs the good deal at the low listed price.
+There is no, “I was first!”

 THE CONTRACT / ASSET PURCHASE AGREEMENT (APA)

 Offers from buyers are generally submitted to sellers via a signed Asset Purchase Agreement or contract.
 The APA is written to include the buyer’s offered price and terms including a due diligence contingency and a landlord approval contingency.
 Other contingencies might address additional franchise approval or SBA financing approval.
-All offers generally have a minimum of $10,000 or 10% of the offered price Earnest Money Deposit (EMD).
+All offers generally have a $15,000 minimum or 10% if larger than the $15,000 minimum Earnest Money Deposit (EMD).
 You will be required to send us “proof of funds” at this point.
 These are any variety of financial statements showing the funds and with your account numbers blacked out for security purposes.

 LOI - NON-BINDING LETTER OF INTENT

 These are simple non-binding emails, letters or signed forms generalizing the buyer’s initial price and terms intention for a particular business.
 We use these occasionally if the buyer’s purchasing ideas vary a lot from the listing price and terms.
 The idea being to test the waters so to speak on the buyer’s terms and conditions.
-However, the vast majority of offers are presented to the seller in the form of a signed contract with a 10% of offer earnest money deposit check.
+However, the vast majority of offers are presented to the seller in the form of a signed contract with a sizeable Ernest Money Deposit (EMD) check made out to the escrow company.

-Escrow companies (generally not title companies) perform the searches and do the clearances typically required for a clean Bill of Sale which is issued at closing.
+Escrow companies (generally not title companies) perform the searches for liabilities and liens and do the clearances typically required for a clean Bill of Sale which is issued at closing.
 Contracts generally provide for a clean lien free Bill of Sale.
 Escrow companies hold earnest money deposits, do all the disbursements, and supply the closing statements at the close of escrow.
 Pre-paid items such as rent, taxes, etc. are pro-rated, so you can close any day of the month, not just on the first or last day.
 Yes, you are required to use an escrow company to close the deal.
 Trying to save a few dollars by doing a private transaction can easily cost you in six figures because of fraudulent practices and undisclosed liens.
+Transactions are primarily closed on line with electronic signature programs.

 Most sales require a “Due Diligence” period wherein the buyer can review all financial documents generally going back 3 years if necessary.
-Some businesses aren’t that old and obviously there are fewer financial records.
+Some businesses haven’t been owned that long and obviously there are fewer financial records.
 Usually, for smaller businesses, the last full year is most important along with the current year.
-Often the Due Diligence period is from 5 days to 15 days depending on the size of the business.
+Often the Due Diligence period is from 3 days to 15 days depending on the size of the business.
 This time period can be extended for more complex or larger businesses.
 If you complete and approve Due Diligence ahead of the deadline, you sign off that contingency at that time.
-Due Diligence records and receipts vary dramatically from almost non-existent to very poor at best with many small businesses.
-However, almost everything can be verified one way or another.
-Feel free to discuss this with Ed Smith Business Broker.
+Due Diligence records and receipts vary dramatically from almost non-existent to very poor at best with many small businesses and much more sophisticated financial paperwork with larger businesses.
+However, almost everything can be verified one way or another such as the tape from the POS machine showing every sale.
+Feel free to discuss this with Ed Smith, Business Broker.
+702-274-7320 firstname.lastname@example.org

 DUE DILIGENCE RECORDS

-The Due Diligence financial records (not necessarily the P&L’s or Tax Returns) are the private property of the seller and the review will generally take place at the home or office or other convenient mutual location.
+The Due Diligence financial records (not just the P&L’s or Tax Returns) are the private property of the seller and the review will generally take place at the home or office or other convenient mutual location.
 Please don’t ask that these records be shipped to your location or your accountant’s location.
 It probably won’t happen.
 Sellers traditionally and rightfully so do not allow these records to leave their possession.
 I suggest you don’t ask.
 Your CPA (if one is used) or bookkeeper can visit the location chosen for the review.
 If you are out of the area, then hire one in the area.
 The vast majority of financial information becomes the function of a pencil, pad and calculator along with adding and subtracting the various income and expenses and most buyers do it all themselves.
 These are simple businesses and usually easy to understand.
+The seller will be directly available to you to handle any and all questions.
+Please don’t look for perfection with smaller lower priced businesses.

 LANDLORDS AND LEASES

 An important part of the sale is landlord approval of the current lease with an assignment to you or a brand-new lease.
-It is totally the landlord’s call on whether it is a new lease or an assignment.
+It is totally the landlord’s call on whether the landlord offers a new lease or a lease assignment.
 Often leases are about to end so it part of our practice to have the landlord add extra options to renew during the future years.
 Local smaller landlords are generally easier to deal with as compared to the large national landlords and REITS.
-Some lease approvals can be completed in a week or two, while others can take several months.
+Most lease approvals can be completed in a week or two, while a few others can take several months.
 The goal here is to get approved!
 No lease approval no sale!
-Ed Smith Business Broker helps you through this process.
+Ed Smith Business Broker can guide you through this process.

-Lease applications can be a multipage application plus other financial submissions to just financial submissions.
-Usually landlords want a brief resume about your experience and skills.
+Lease applications can be a multipage application plus other financial submissions to just basic financial submissions.
+Usually, landlords want a brief resume about your experience and skills.
 I suggest writing one as a draft suited to the type of business ahead of time.
-When filling out a balance sheet or application, it is important to show your assets and not limit what submitted.
+When filling out a balance sheet or application, it is important to show your assets and not limit what the landlord reviews.
 If the landlord feels you are a borderline tenant, they might want you to post more security and/or add another guarantor, such as a relative, to the lease.
-In many cases, you will be asked for an application fee ranging from a few hundred dollars to over $1,500.
+In many cases, you will be asked for an application fee ranging from a few hundred dollars to over $3,000.
 You are correct, this fee is nonrefundable.
-Normally application fees are split as closing fees between buyer and seller.
+Normally application fees are split as closing fees between buyer and seller at closing.
 Anything pre-paid in full can be split and reimbursed at closing.
 You cannot close the sale without the written approval with the appropriate documents from the landlord.
+Please be expeditious about supplying lease application information to the landlord.
+IMPORTANT!
+If you need a privileged license as part of your purchase, such as an alcoholic beverage license, the lease must be approved by the landlord before that application can be submitted!

 Generally, closing fees are split 50%-50% between the buyer and the seller.
-Closing fees are a general catch all definition wherein all the numerous search costs and document preparation, which can be extensive, are covered.
-However, business sales, formally known as bulk sales, are overall less expensive than real estate closings.
+Please do not ask the seller to pay the buyers closing fees a part of your offer!
+This is considered a hostile negotiation term and I do not advise it at all!
+Closing fees are a general catch all definition wherein all the numerous search costs, document preparation and recordings, which can be extensive, are all covered.
+However, business sales, formally known as bulk sales, are overall much less expensive than real estate closings.
 Title companies don’t usually close bulk sales, escrow companies close bulk sales.
 Please don’t negotiate a business deal wherein you ask the other party to pay for all the closing fees.
-This is a very inappropriate technique that wins you no points in business sales.
 ALL FUNDS FOR THE CLOSING MUST BE WIRED IN AT LEAST 2 DAYS BEFRORE CLOSING!!!

 INC & LLC ENTITY FORMATION

-Always try to return calls to the broker or agent as often they are very timely.
+Always try to return calls to the broker or agent as promptly as possible!
+They are very timely.
 If you change your cell number, please advise your broker as soon as possible.
 Please check your email very regularly as most correspondence is done through email.
+Texting is more for convenience and not official as emailing so email all important communications as they become part of the permanent record.

 Please do not schedule any vacations when you have signed a contract to buy a business.
 Things happen very rapidly, and you will be expected to close when the paperwork is completed.
 If you have already scheduled a vacation or plan to be out of town for an extended period, then inform your broker ASAP!